 When it comes to wedding band material, there is no right or wrong choice.
 The metal you choose should truly come down to lifestyle and personal preference.
-Use our metal matrix to compare all of the metals we offer and figure out what type of wedding band material is best for you, for the long haul.
+Use our metal matrix to compare all of the metals we offer and figure out what type of men's wedding band material is best for you, for the long haul.

 14K Gold wedding bands are a traditional classic and very popular among both brides and grooms.
 As a precious metal, gold maintains its value, and can even increase in value over the years, making it an extremely smart investment.
 Gold wedding bands are available in three colors: white, rose, and yellow.
 Gold is a soft and malleable metal, so it can be resized.
 However, it’s malleability also means that it’s less durable than some of the other metals and will show scratches over time.
 Gold is not hypo-allergenic, so it is not recommended for those with sensitive skin.
 Gold is lighter than tungsten but heavier than titanium and considered to be very comfortable to wear.